 The Governmental Funds Balance Sheet/Statement of Net Position includes an adjustments column.
-The adjustments have the following elements: (removed all bond issuance costs statements in both sections)
+The adjustments may have the following elements:

-- 1) Capital improvements used in government activities are not financial resources and, therefore are not reported in the funds; - 2) long-term liabilities such as developer advances payable, bonds payable, accrued bond interest payable, are not due and payable in the current period and, therefore, are not in the funds; and - 3) Developer advances not received in the current year are eliminated in the Statement of Net Position.
+- 1) Capital improvements used in government activities are not financial resources and, therefore are not reported in the funds; - 2) long-term liabilities such as developer advances payable, bonds payable, accrued bond interest payable, are not due and payable in the current period and, therefore, are not in the funds; - 3) deferred loss on refunding are not financial resources and, therefore are not reported in the funds; and, - 4) Developer advances not received in the current year are eliminated in the Statement of Net Position.

 The Statement of Governmental Fund Revenues, Expenditures, and Changes in Fund Balances/Statement of Activities includes an adjustments column.
-The adjustments have the following elements:
+The adjustments may have the following elements:

-- 1) Governmental funds report capital outlays as expenditures, however, in the statement of activities, the costs of those assets are held as construction in process pending transfer to other governmental entities or depreciated over their useful lives; - 2) governmental funds report interest expense on the modified accrual basis; however, interest expense is reported on the full accrual method on the Statement of Activities; and - 3) governmental funds report long-term debt payments as expenditures, however, in the statement of activities, the payment of the long-term debt is recorded as the decrease of long-term liabilities.
+- 1) Governmental funds report capital outlays as expenditures, however, in the statement of activities, the costs of those assets are held as construction in process pending transfer to other governmental entities and depreciated over their useful lives; - 2) governmental funds report interest expense on the modified accrual basis; however, interest expense is reported on the full accrual method on the Statement of Activities; and - 3) governmental funds report long-term debt payments as expenditures, however, in the statement of activities, the payment of the long-term debt is recorded as the decrease of long-term liabilities.